 Robotics has come up in a huge way.
 It’s not just something to meddle with now.
-A dedicated stream of engineering has come up in several engineering colleges.
-College events, Robotic festivals and competitions see a very large interest from robot enthusiasts.
+A dedicated stream of robotics engineering has come up in several engineering colleges.
+College events, Robotic festivals, and tech competitions see a very large interest from robot enthusiasts.

-Line Follower Robot Using PID Algorithm
+2. Line Follower Robot Using PID Algorithm

 A line follower is a simple robot that follows a thick line drawn on the floor using infrared (IR) or some other optical sensors.
 This line follower robot uses two motors with wheels on the rear and a castor wheel as support on the front.

-HMI-Based Robotic Arm
+3. HMI-Based Robotic Arm

-Certain jobs require high-precision for which a human hand is needed along with the autonomous robot.
+Certain jobs require high precision for which a human hand is needed along with the autonomous robot.
 In this project, we have developed an HMI type of robotic arm, using which robots can follow and copy the movements of human action.

 In this project, we will be devising a low-cost system for creating real-time maps of indoor environments.
 This will allow a robot to operate without collisions and navigate by avoiding any obstacles.

-Radar and ROS Powered Indoor Home Mapping and Positioning Robot
+5. Radar and ROS Powered Indoor Home Mapping and Positioning Robot

-The indoor mapping and positioning feature of a Robot Operating System (ROS) controlled robot is essential in navigating through a hall, warehouse, room or in any other environment.
+The indoor mapping and positioning feature of a Robot Operating System (ROS) controlled robot is essential in navigating through a hall, warehouse, room, or in any other environment.

-This project is available at: Radar and ROS Powered Indoor Home Mapping and Positioning Robot
+This project is available at Radar and ROS Powered Indoor Home Mapping and Positioning Robot.

-Artificial Intelligence-Based Chatbot for Appliance Control
+6. Artificial Intelligence-Based Chatbot for Appliance Control

-This project presents an artificial intelligence (AI)-based chatbot for controlling electrical home appliances using ESP8266-12E NodeMCU and Facebook Messenger platform.
+This project presents artificial intelligence (AI)-based chatbot for controlling electrical home appliances using ESP8266-12E NodeMCU and the Facebook Messenger platform.
 The platform for creating AI chatbot for Facebook is Chatfuel.
 The project also uses IFTTT and Adafruit IO for back-end support.
 The project is great for integrating AI with the Internet of Things (IoT).

-Virtual Telepresence Robot Using Raspberry Pi
+7. Virtual Telepresence Robot Using Raspberry Pi

 This robot with a camera is placed in a remote location to capture the environment in visual form using Raspberry Pi (RPi).
 The captured visuals are displayed on the user’s virtual reality (VR) headset.